ndag/uGW/README.md

 %   p   - real number >=1
 %
 % Returns:
-%   res - pth-uGW-second lower bound between u1 and u2 with probability measures mu1 and mu2, respectively.
+%   res - pth-uGW-second lower bound between dx and dy with probability measures mux and muy, respectively.
 ```
 ## dgwtlb.m
 **dgwtlb.m** is a Matlab function for computing the third lower bound of dGW of two metric measure spaces.